appiahtheresacatherine-data/sweden-employment-analysis/README.md

 ![Employment Trends](Picture2.png)

 ## Key Insight
 Employment among Swedish-born individuals remains significantly higher than among foreign-born individuals.
-Both groups show a slight downward trend over the observed period.
+However, the data indicates a gradual reduction in the employment gap between the two groups from 2020 to 2024.

+This trend suggests a modest improvement in labour market integration for foreign-born individuals in Sweden during the observed period.

+Source: Statistics Sweden (SCB), Labour Market Statistics.